Making radio interesting again

 Results and possible improvements

-Remember that this is only using the MFCC for the audio sample and with the default parameters for the MLP and the MFCC library.
+Note that this is only using the MFCC for the audio sample and with the default parameters for the MLP and the MFCC library.
 I expect the performance of the model to improve if the following are explored:

 • Using more features.
 I suspect the audio spectrum flatness would help improve the model.